Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

 special.
 First, the GPUs are not connected to the CPU though a PCIe bus.
 Instead they are connected through the same links that AMD uses to link the GPUs together, or to link the two sockets in the LUMI-C compute nodes, known as xGMI or Infinity Fabric.
-This enables unified memory across CPU and GPUS and provides partial cache coherency across the system.
-The CPUs coherently cache the DPU DDR and GPU HBM memory, but each GPU only coherently caches its own local memory.
+This enables unified memory across CPU and GPUs and provides partial cache coherency across the system.
+The CPUs coherently cache the CPU DDR and GPU HBM memory, but each GPU only coherently caches its own local memory.
 The second remarkable element is that the Slingshot interface cards connect directly to the GPUs (through a PCIe interface on the GPU) rather